-Using Georgia O'Keeffe as a stimulus for making 3D flower sculptures
+Using Georgia O'Keeffe as a stimulus for making 3D flower sculptures demonstration by his teacher.

 Pupils designed and made large scale 3D flowers from a variety of materials including their felt, based on their exploration of the work of Georgia O'Keeffe.
 They created a frame from wire then used a variety of materials to fill the frame.